nelsondb/PisoAI/README.md

 # Piso.AI <img src='Piso.AI.logo.png' align="right" height="138.5" />
 [Piso.AI](https://isotope.bot.unibas.ch/PisoAI/ "Piso.AI website") is a tool for predicting monthly timeseries of oxygen and hydrogen isotope values of precipitation that uses a machine learning model trained on geographic and climate data.
 Point predictions based on the model can be accessed here using the web interface [https://isotope.bot.unibas.ch/PisoAI/](https://isotope.bot.unibas.ch/PisoAI/ "Piso.AI website")

-This repository contains all of the R code detailing the processing of input data and training of model used for the creation of the operational [Piso.AI](https://isotope.bot.unibas.ch/PisoAI/ "Piso.AI website") model/dataset, to be released as:
+This repository contains all of the R code detailing the processing of input data and training of model used for the creation of the operational [Piso.AI](https://isotope.bot.unibas.ch/PisoAI/ "Piso.AI website") model/dataset, released as:

+[Nelson DB, Basler D, Kahmen A (2021) Precipitation Isotope Time Series Predictions from Machine Learning Applied in Europe.
+PNAS 2021 Vol. 118 No. 26 e2024107118](https://www.pnas.org/content/118/26/e2024107118 "publication")
 ```
-Nelson DB, Basler D, Kahmen A (2021) Precipitation Isotope Time Series Predictions from Machine Learning Applied in Europe.
-Submitted.
 ```

 ## Overview of R files and folders